neaGaze/neaGaze/README.md

 -->
 ___
 ## About Me
-- 🔭 Currently employed by Cerner Corp as Software Engineer
+- 🔭 Current tenure at Rock Central as Software Engineer
-- 🌱 I’m currently learning DART and Flutter
+- 🌱 I’m currently learning Kubernetes and Istio
 - 📫 Feel free to email me at nizeshshakya@gmail.com

 <!-- Icons -->